queens-ewb/Member-Learning/scheduled-sessions/02 - Root Causes of Poverty/readme.md

    -> can development even be "good"?

-## 2. Wolfe Island Disaster (15 mins)

-The price of gas has suddenly gone way up, and the ferry can no longer operate for free.
-A one-way trip costs $150.

-Who are some stakeholders?

- * A farmer who formerly relied on frequent small deliveries to the mainland
- * A doctor who commutes every day to Kingston for work

-In small groups, map out causes and effects in a system map. notice the original problem manifests itself as many symptoms which might easily be mistook for causes themselves.

-## 3. Haiti (15 mins)

-a lot of things have happened to people in haiti.

-give some more framing... without getting too hung up on details... system map of haiti, try to see if we can find root causes.
+Poverty close to home:

+SCENARIO:

+ * finances collapse in Canada
+ * banks are poor. no one has access to credit.
+ * kingston is poor. services are shut down, ferry costs $200
+ * your parents are poor -- can't bail you out.

+ --> When do you start feeling poor?

+SMALL GROUPS

+bring in the Ghana example.

+systems-map.
+ -> categorize things as cause and effect, and link chains to start mapping out a system (EXAMPLE) -> (it's messy)

+post the flip-chart maps at the front

+critique our maps (as one big group)
+ -> talk about where our maps are weak and why it's hard to find root causes.

-## 4. Development (10 mins)
+> ## 4.
+Development (10 mins)

-How did development start?
+> How did development start?
- -> truman
+>  -> truman

-What motivated it?
+> What motivated it?
- -> economics n stuff
+>  -> economics n stuff

-What have the effects been?
+> What have the effects been?
- -> bad, basically
+>  -> bad, basically
-    --> countries who had the best stuff got the most fucked up
+>     --> countries who had the best stuff got the most fucked up

 ## 5. EWB